carsoncole/tree-recycle/README.md

 If you have any questions concerning this application, feel free to email me at carson.cole@gmail.com.

-## What is Required?

-Tree Recycle has been configured for installation on [Heroku](https://heroku.com/), with instructions detailed below.
-It can installed elsewhere with minor modifications required.

-## Local Installation
+## REQUIREMENTS

-Install Ruby on Rails 7, Ruby > 3.0.0, and PostgreSQL.
-Then `bundle install` to install the necessary gems.
+### Heroku

+Tree Recycle can be installed on, and instructions are for, [Heroku](https://heroku.com/), a PaaS cloud hosting service, however there is nothing directly configured for Heroku so it could be installed in the cloud or locally.

-#### Database
+### Database

-To setup the database, which gets its configuration from `db/database.yml`:

-    rails db:create

-For development use, there is seed data that can be loaded if you want to see the site configured with zones, routes, and reservations and other data by

-    rails db:seed

-In production, Heroku will configure settings when you initially deploy.

-#### App Credentials

-The app maintains application secrets in a credential file within the codebase at `/credentials.yml.enc`.
-The secrets include passwords and keys to access email providers, Twilio and more.
-You will add your own secrets to this file, which will be encrypted, and then deployed within your codebase to be used in Production on Heroku.

-Delete any existing `config/credentials.yml.enc` file.
-Initialize your own secrets file:

-    % EDITOR=vim rails credentials:edit

-This will create your initial credentials file and open it in an editor.
-Copy the contents of `/config/credentials_sample.yml` as your initial template and edit it accordingly.

-Exit the credentials file with `esc-:-q`.
-This will save the file and the key for decrypting it into `config/master.key`.
-Copy this key and add it to your Heroku Vars (see App Credentials below), under your application settings, with a key value of `RAILS_MASTER_KEY`.
-This key is what Heroku will use to access the credentials file.

-On Heroku, you need to provide the master key so the file can be decrypted.
-You can do this through the Heroku UI, or in the Heroku console:

-    heroku config:set RAILS_MASTER_KEY=<your-master-key>

-#### App Constants

-Basic settings and information for the site is stored in a constants file, `config/initializers/constants.rb`.
-Edit these accordingly.

-##### Reservation sources

-When taking reservations, users select from a drop down where they heard about the event.
-The choices are hard-coded as an Enum in `reservation.rb` and should be configured to fit your own community.

-reservation.rb

-    enum :heard_about_source, { facebook: 1, safeway_flyer: 6, christmas_tree_lot_flyer: 7, nextdoor: 2, newspaper: 8, roadside_sign: 3, 'Town & Country reader board': 9, word_of_mouth: 4, email_reminder_from_us: 5, other: 99 }
+A database for the application is required and Heroku provides a number of choices that you can add directly through the web interface.
+For this application, I recommend the 'Heroku Postgres' addon, and you should add it to your application.
+You can select the least expensive plan as you have the ability to upsize at a later time.
+There may be a free plan that provides for up to 10,000 rows, which you can use initially and upgrade as your needs change.

+### Redis

+A Redis addon must be enabled on Heroku to provide the live functionality such as Admin header new messages counts, and live updating of reservations, in the Admin section.
+This is required as the appliation will not function without it.
+Search the addons for 'Heroku Data for Redis' and add it with the least expensive plan.

+### Mapping service

+A mapping service is required to provide geocoding and geofencing services.
+AWS Mapping is configured by default but this can be changed in ``` config/intializers/geocoder.rb```.
+For AWS, you'll need an account, and you'll get your API credentials which should be configured in your credentials file `config/credentials.yml.enc`.

-#### USPS API Access
+### USPS

-This app requires USPS API access for address verification (https://www.usps.com/business/web-tools-apis/).
-A required key should be configured in the Credentials `credentials.yml.enc` file.
+USPS API access is needed for address verification (https://www.usps.com/business/web-tools-apis/).
+A required key should be configured in the credentials `config/credentials.yml.enc` file.

-#### Email
+### Email

 An email provider, such as Gmail, can be configured for reservation notifications, reminders, cancellations, marketing emails, and donation receipts.
 The default configuration is Gmail, as it is free and normally would provide a high enough daily limit (300-500 emails) to meet the needs of most users.

 It is not recommended that you send out marketing emails in large quantities as they could be flagged as spam by both Gmail and the receiving email servers.
 There is a batch quantity limit setting where you can set the maximum number of emails to send at a time.
 The exact limits that Gmail applies to outgoing quantity limits are uncertain, but believed to be 20/hour, or 500 over a rolling 24 hour period.
 Depending on your emailing needs, there are alternate commercial email providers that you can integrate at substantially higher outgoing levels.